boguslaw-wojcik/hubitat/README.md

 # hubitat
-Custom driver and applications created for Hubitat hub.
+Custom drivers and applications created for Hubitat hub.